 The best way to practice is to start by leaning against a wall, clipping in and out of the pedals until you get the hang of it.
 Then progress to a quiet road or better yet, a smooth, grassy area.

 Beware of sudden stops if in an urban area, such as junctions, narrow streets (where traffic is reduced to a single lane) and traffic lights.
 You’ll find that it’s best to unclip your feet before you reach junctions and traffic lights.

 And don’t worry if you do fall off as you get used to using them.
 It’s happened to the best of us!

 1. Try double-sided pedals first

-If you’re nervous of full-on roadie pedals and you’re primarily a commuter, we’d recommend pedals that you can clip into from either side — double-sided pedals.
+If you’re nervous about full-on roadie pedals and you’re primarily a commuter, we’d recommend pedals that you can clip into from either side — double-sided pedals.

 Pedals that you clip into on one side but have a ﬂat platform on the other are also handy if you would like to also sometimes ride in ‘normal’ shoes.

 Before you jump on your bike don’t forget to ﬁrst slacken off each pedal’s spring tension as far as it will go, so it’s as easy as it can be to clip out when you need to.
 You can then begin to tighten the pedals once you’re confident clipping in and out.